iotrvc/project1/README.md

 void determineMotion() {    // this function determines if there's motion
     if(motionCounter < 1) { // if very little motion was detected
         if(available == false || loadfirst == false) { // only publish if the status changed
+             loadfirst = true;
              Particle.publish("conference", "Confererence Room A is Available", PRIVATE);
-             loadfirst = true;
+             delay(1000); //stops double posting in IFTTT
             }
         available = true; // set the status to available } else if (motionCounter >= 1 || loadfirst == false) {
         if(available == true) { // only publish if the status changed
+            loadfirst = true;
             Particle.publish("conference", "Confererence Room A is In Use", PRIVATE);
-            loadfirst = true;
+             delay(1000); //stops double posting in IFTTT
             }
         available = false; // set the status to in use }